vicsyl/Experiments/README.md

  # ARKit experiments

+2D bounding boxes are rectangles with the smallest area around ground truth projection of the points belonging to the respective object

 Default filter - at least 3 objects with all 8 3D bounding box vertices in the image

 ## All ARKit scenes